Varlene/Recipe-app-2/README.md

 RecipeApp

 Description

-Recipe App is a simple console-based application that allows users to manage and scale their recipes.
+In the updated RecipeApp, I enhanced the code to handle multiple recipes by using collections like `List<Recipe>` to store and manage the recipes.
+Each recipe now includes ingredients, each with additional details such as calories and food group, as well as detailed preparation steps.
+The application displays all recipes in alphabetical order and allows users to scale ingredient quantities.
+To streamline user input and validation, I utilized methods to get quantities and numbers.
+Additionally, a delegate is employed to notify users if the total calories of a recipe exceed 300, improving the application's interactivity and functionality.Recipe App is a simple console-based application that allows users to manage and scale their recipes.
 Users can enter multiple recipes, each with a name, list of ingredients, and preparation steps.
 The application supports displaying recipes, scaling ingredient quantities, clearing recipes, and notifying users if a recipe exceeds a certain calorie limit.

 Features: